Zeroradiance/AzerothCore-with-Playerbots-Docker-Setup/README.md

-# AzerothCore with Playerbots Docker setup (installscript)
+# AzerothCore with Playerbots Docker setup (installscript) for UNRAID

 Script installing AzerothCore with Playerbots on Docker